QuarkNerd/blog/cprice/_posts/2021-09-02-a-primer-on-the-openai-api-3.md

 ## Few shot learning

-Zero, one or few shot learning is the holy grail of text-based AI models.
-Instead of requiring a (often very!) large set of examples to use as training data, the model is able to generate a meaningful text completion from a very small set of examples.
+Almost any use of the [playground](https://beta.openai.com/playground), is an example of zero, one or few shot learning.
+Instead of requiring a (often very!) large set of examples to use as training data, a generic model is able to generate a meaningful text completion for a huge variety of intents, from a very small set of examples.

 The most basic example I can think of is the prompt -